 The Network of professional massage therapists of Quebec brings together more than 8,000 massage therapists

 Very popular since the excitement surrounding spas in Quebec, thermotherapy, or thermal experience, consists of alternating periods of exposure to heat and cold, followed by rest periods.
 In addition to being a recognized procedure to relax the body and mind, many other benefits are associated with thermal shocks created by each heat and cold cycle

 Thermotherapy creates a vasodilatation of blood vessels, thereby accelerating blood circulation.
-In addition to promoting muscle relaxation, this body activation is removing toxins from the body, provided you drink plenty of water, and strengthen the immune system.
+In addition to promoting muscle relaxation, this body activation helps lymphatic circulation, provided you drink plenty of water, and strengthen the immune system.
 As a result of the relaxation provided by thermotherapy, fans of the thermal experience can see an improvement in the quality of their sleep, better breathing and a reduction of the effects of stress on the body.
 Elite sportsmen also use thermotherapy sessions to increase their vascular and pulmonary capacity.

 A thermotherapy care follows different phases: hot, cold, then relaxation.
 The hot phase involves exposure to a powerful heat source, for example a dry sauna or a steam bath, for about ten minutes.
 It is important to stay hydrated throughout a heat therapy session because of the significant sweating that results from this phase, and to promote the elimination of toxins.